 - 5. Are there related offenses?

-1. What does it mean to be an “accessory after the fact”?
+1. What is an “accessory after the fact”?

 A prosecutor must prove the following to successfully show that you acted as an accessory after the fact: